nlivaic/DistributedSystems/README.md

 * Networks are not reliable.
 If you don't get back a successful reply, you cannot discern between the server not getting the message, an error on the server and server executing successfully but the response somehow getting lost.
 * Our system must be prepared to detect a duplicate write and ignore it.
 * We do this by generating a client-side generated id and then POSTing (and PUTing, but PUT is idempotent as it is) against that identifier.
 Guid is a good choice for this.
 This will act as an alternate key in the database.
-* In the course [Fundamentals of Distributed Systems]() Michael Perry also talks about not returning the Id back to the client.
+* In the course [Fundamentals of Distributed Systems](https://app.pluralsight.com/course-player?clipId=d4145cd4-2477-4a20-ae65-af9476ef06fc) Michael Perry also talks about not returning the Id back to the client.
 Not sure what that is about.
-An implication of this is that the client will use the client Id to query the resource and this decision then permeates the interfaces found throughtout the application layers.
+An implication of this is that the client will use the client Id to query the resource and this decision then permeates the interfaces found throughout the application layers.

 ### Immutability